smat-dev/jinni/memory-bank/productContext.md

 [2025-04-04 13:04:00] - Further updated Overall Architecture to reflect dynamic rule compilation during traversal based on `.contextfiles` hierarchy, and the explicit inclusion of target paths.
 [2025-04-04 22:35:21] - Updated Key Features to include the `jinni_doc` command/tool and the enhanced context size error reporting (`DetailedContextSizeError` with largest files list).
 [2025-04-05 12:55:00] - Updated Key Features and Overall Architecture to reflect the change to a mandatory `project_root` and optional `target` argument structure.
+[2025-04-05 12:43:00] - Updated Key Features and Overall Architecture to reflect the exclusive nature of override rules and the enhancement of the MCP `read_context` tool's `target` parameter to accept a JSON array of strings.